 4 While the troposcatter and anomalous propagation methods are based on measurements up to 50 GHz and have not been tested at higher frequencies, there is nothing intrinsic in the methods that would prevent their use between 50 and 86 GHz.

-Recommendation ITU-R P.619 is applicable for sharing studies between stations in space and stations on the Earth’s surface.
+Recommendation ITU-R P.619 is applicable for sharing studies between stations in space and stations on the Earth’s surface from of 100 MHz to 100 GHz.

-Recommendation ITU-R P.2108 – Prediction of clutter loss.
+Recommendation ITU-R P.2108 – Prediction of clutter loss from 30 MHz and 100 GHz.

-Recommendation ITU-R P.2109 – Prediction of building entry loss.
+1 § 3.1: For situations in which both end terminals are below “representative” clutter heights, the model is valid for frequency ranges between 0.03-3 GHz.

+2 § 3.2: For situations in which terrestrial terminal(s) is(are) imbedded within clutter, the model is valid for frequency ranges between 0.5 - 0.67 GHz

+3 § 3.3: For situations in which one terminal is within the clutter and the other is a satellite, aeroplane, or other platform above the surface of the Earth, the model is valid for frequency ranges between 10-100 GHz.

-Notwithstanding the elements received from WPs 3J and 3M, in Section V of RR Article 21, the limit of power flux-density from space-stations relates to the power flux-density which would be obtained under assumed free-space propagation conditions.
+Notwithstanding the elements received from WPs 3J and 3M, in Section V of RR Article 21(e.g No. 21.16), the limit of power flux-density from space-stations relates to the power flux-density which would be obtained under assumed free-space propagation conditions.

-Characteristics and protection criteria of FS stations
+4. Characteristics and protection criteria of FS stations